vanshuwjoshi/Python/README.md

 # Number Guessing Game

 Welcome to the Number Guessing Game!
-This simple Python program allows users to play a number guessing game where they specify a lower and upper bound and have a certain number of attempts to guess the correct number.
+This simple Python program allows users to play a number-guessing game where they specify a lower and upper bound and have a certain number of attempts to guess the correct number.

 ## How to Play